oli5679/connect-z/readme.md

 I check if any of these masks are entirely 1/-1, indicating player 1/2 has won.

-## performance and profiling
+## Performance and profiling

-On my computer, it takes c.
-20s to make 6 moves on a large board (500x500)
+On my computer, it takes < 3s to make the first 6 moves on a large board (2000x2000).
+The more full the board gets, the slower this will get.

 Profiling the code, a majority of the time is spent on the '_square_contains_win' logic, checking if square contains a win for either player.
 See simple analysis in scratchpad.ipynb.

-I already added some attempts to speed this up:

-- returning early if a win is found
-- caching the creation of the 'masks' since this will be the same every move.

-the largest speedup for large boards, without many moves, came from removing the top portion of the board, above the highest counter, before checking for wins.
+The largest speedup for large boards, without many moves, came from removing the top portion of the board, above the highest counter, before checking for wins.

-If I was allowed to use numpy, I would consider:
+Additional speedups I would consider:
-    - using np.sum and np.trace to get totals of rows columns and diagonals
+    - representing board as array and using np.sum and np.trace to get totals of rows columns and diagonals (if allowed)
-    - stripping out portions of the top/bottom/left/right of board that contain only zeros
+    - stripping out portions of left/right of board that contain only zeros as well as top
-    - doing win-checks on subsections of the board, and using caching to avoid repeating analysis of identical subsections
+    - Using caching to avoid repeating analysis of identical subsections.

-There are probably also cleverer approaches than this to increase efficiency!
-If I had more time, I would consider this further.
+    - Indeed, I actually think I only need to check the subboard within a 'win_length' of the last placed counter, although I would want to think about this further.

 ## AI